 Phemex pairs perfectly with Koinly to make crypto taxes easy.
 Connect Phemex to Koinly to quickly calculate your Phemex taxes and create the right tax documents to submit to your country's tax authority.
 Koinly completely supports Phemex and makes tax reporting a breeze.

 You might be wondering, does Phemex provide CSV tax and trade history reports?
 Is it even possible to get tax info and statements from Phemex?
-The good news is, while Phemex might not provide tax forms and documents, it does offer an easy way to export transaction and trade history!
+The good news is, while Phemex might not provide tax forms and documents, it does offer two easy ways to generate all the information you need for your crypto taxes.

 You can't download a complete transaction history CSV file from Phemex, so you'll need to download several different CSV files to import to Koinly.
 The files you can download are: